oemof/oemof-solph/doc/oemof_solph.rst

 Solph Examples
 --------------

-See the `example repository <https://github.com/oemof/oemof_examples>`_ for various solph examples.
+See the `example repository <https://github.com/oemof/oemof_examples>`_ for various examples.
 The repository has sections for each major release.